DaxianLee/cocos-mcp-server/README.md

 ### Connecting AI Assistants

-The server exposes a WebSocket endpoint at `ws://localhost:3000` (or your configured port).
+The server exposes an HTTP endpoint at `http://localhost:3000/mcp` (or your configured port).

 AI assistants can connect using the MCP protocol and access all available tools.